Walking Tour

 1904

-This building you see here was Christie's Meat Market.
+This lot was once the location of Christie's Meat Market.
 It was built in 1903, the same year that the 75 eligible voters that lived here (men over the age of 21) elected to officially incorporate Fort Frances as a town.1 Louis Christie was a popular butcher and prominent entrepreneur in Fort Frances in the 1890s—people called him the Meat King of the Rainy River.

-He built his new meat market here after his previous market had burned down, and the spot was significant for another reason: it had previously been the site of the Knox Church, the oldest church in the parish, dating back to 1884.
+He built his new meat market here after his previous market had burned down.
+The spot was significant for another reason: it had previously been the site of the Knox Church, the oldest church in the parish, dating back to 1884.
 Unfortunately, in 1903 it also burned down (it happened a lot in those days).
-So Christie bought the lot in the expectation that this was going to be heart of the new town's business district.
+So Christie bought the lot in the expectation that this was going to be the heart of the new town's business district.

 * * *

 1903 was an exciting time to be in Fort Frances, and in Canada.
 The country was industrializing, urbanizing, and connecting, and people were caught up in the fever.
 The first railway connection to the town arrived in 1902, meaning people no longer had to take the arduous route by canoe portage or even dog sled to reach the area.
-Gunhilda Scott, one of the first teachers in the area, recalled first arriving in Fort Frances in the 1870s after a blistering 9-day journey from Winnipeg by dog sled—apparently setting a new speed record.
+Gunhilda Scott, one of the first teachers in the region , recalled first arriving in Fort Frances in the 1870s after a blistering 9-day journey from Winnipeg by dog sled—apparently setting a new speed record.
 At that time she reported only a handful of white people in the region, alongside many more Indigenous.
-It was only in the late 1890s that European settlement began to pick up in earnest.
+It was only in the late 1890s that European settlers began arrive in large numbers.

-So by 1903 there were roughly 500 people who called Fort Frances home, and they were enthusiastic about the industrial potential of the area.
-The mighty falls on the Rainy River could be harnessed to provide hydropower for a pulp and paper mill.
-The mill would have no shortage of lumber, forests stretched for hundreds of kilometres around, providing hundreds of jobs for millers and lumberjacks.
+By 1903 about 500 people called Fort Frances home, and they were enthusiastic about the industrial potential of the area.
+The Rainy River's mighty falls could be harnessed to provide hydroelectric power for a pulp and paper mill.
+The mill would have no shortage of lumber, forests stretched for hundreds of kilometres around.
+These could provide hundreds of jobs for millers and lumberjacks.

 The 'Rainy River Meat King's' bet that this remote fur trading post was about to grow and prosper turned out to be a good one.
 By 1910 this market boasted of being the "largest meat market east of Winnipeg."3